When is the next TD Five Boro Bike Tour?

 How do I verify that I am registered for the Tour?

 If you received a confirmation email, you are registered.
 If you don’t receive an email within one day of completing registration, go here to confirm your registration.
 If you don’t find your name, you are not registered.

 Are there refunds on any registration purchases?
 Can I sell or give away my entry?

-No. Registration is non-refundable, non-deferrable, and non-transferable.
+No. Registration is non-refundable and non-deferrable.
 If you decide not to ride, we can convert your full registration fee into a tax-deductible charitable contribution.
 Please contact Bike New York as soon as possible if you want to explore this option.

 When can I order the Tour registration jersey?

 The Tour registration jersey is available during the online registration process and for a limited time to registered riders, who will receive a link to this exclusive offer in their email.